open-telemetry/community/docs/using-github-extensions.md

 In OpenTelemetry it is critically important to preserve code integrity, including copyright.

-No Extensions, Apps, or bots that can arbitrarily modify code are allowed.
+Extensions, apps, or bots that can **arbitrarily modify code are NOT allowed**.
 Read-only code access, opening pull requests from another fork, or bug triage bots can be considered to be installed.

 ## Requesting installing of Apps, Extensions, or bots